Keston Hiura

-Keston Wee Hing Natsuo Hiura (born August 2, 1996) is an American professional baseball first baseman and second baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Los Angeles Angels and Colorado Rockies.
+Keston Wee Hing Natsuo Hiura (HEER-uh; born August 2, 1996) is an American professional baseball first baseman and second baseman for the Kiwoom Heroes of the KBO League.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Los Angeles Angels, and Colorado Rockies.

-Hiura was born in Valencia, California and attended Valencia High School.
-He later played three seasons of college baseball at the University of California, Irvine, earning conference accolades and spending time with the United States collegiate national team in the offseason.
-Hiura forwent his final year of college eligibility and signed with the Brewers after they selected him in the first round of the 2017 Major League Baseball draft.
+Hiura attended Valencia High School.
+He played three seasons of college baseball for the UC Irvine Anteaters, earning conference accolades and playing for the United States collegiate national team in the offseason.
+Hiura signed with the Brewers after they selected him with the ninth overall selection in the 2017 MLB draft.

 Hiura spent three seasons in the Brewers farm system and was acclaimed as the organization's top prospect by his second minor league season.
-In 2019, he made his major league debut and posted a .303 batting average in 84 games.
-In the following three seasons, Hiura's statistics regressed, including a National League (NL)-leading 85 strikeouts in 2020 and a .168 batting average in 2021.
+He made his major league debut in 2019, with a .303 batting average in 84 games.
+After his rookie season, Hiura's statistics regressed, including a National League (NL)-leading 85 strikeouts in 2020 and a .168 batting average in 2021.

+Hiura became a free agent after the 2023 season and played briefly with the Angels in 2024 and Rockies in 2025.

 Amateur career

 Hiura attended Valencia High School in Valencia, Santa Clarita, California.
-Playing for the school's baseball team, Hiura batted .500 with 14 home runs and 30 runs batted in (RBIs) in his senior year as the Vikings won the Foothill League.
+Playing for the school's baseball team, he batted .500 with 14 home runs and 30 runs batted in (RBIs) in his senior year as the Vikings won the Foothill League.

 Undrafted out of high school, Hiura played college baseball at the University of California, Irvine for the Anteaters.
 As a freshman in 2015, he hit .330 with a .392 on-base percentage (OBP), a .520 slugging percentage (SLG), seven home runs, and 52 RBIs over 56 games.
 As a sophomore in 2016, he hit .358 with a .436 OBP, .559 SLG, seven home runs, and 41 RBIs over 53 games.
-After the season, Hiura played for the United States collegiate national team.
-In his junior year, Hiura batted .442 with a .567 OBP.
-He was named Big West Conference Player of the Year.
+After the season, Hiura played for the United States national collegiate team, batting .289 with a team-leading 3 home runs in 17 games.
+In his junior year, he hit .442 with a .567 OBP.
+He was named the Big West Conference Player of the Year.

+Hiura was inducted into the UC Irvine Hall of Fame in 2026.